Orlando-pt/github-repos/README.md

 The premise of the tests was created, it lacks the implementation.

 Normally I have two different *gradle tasks* to run the tests, one for unit tests and another for integration tests.
-But this time, to simplify (and to have less work), it's only one task.
+But this time, to simplify, it's only one task.

 ```shell
 $ ./gradlew test